jw3126/ArgCheck.jl/README.md

 ```

 ### Performance
-`@argcheck code` is as fast as `@assert` or a hand written `if.
+`@argcheck code` is as fast as `@assert` or a hand written `if`.
 That being said it is possible to erase argchecks, much like one can erase bounds checking using `@inbounds`.
 This is implemented in [OptionalArgChecks.jl](https://github.com/simeonschaub/OptionalArgChecks.jl):

 ```julia
 using OptionalArgChecks # this also reexports ArgCheck.jl for convenience